Lector v1.0.0

 Returns

-The resulting left-aligned and wrapped text.
+The resulting wrapped and left-aligned string of text.

 Variable Documentation